California State University, Northridge: Noontime Concerts

 The AS/SPACE (Associated Students / Student Productions and Campus Entertainment) produced a weekly concert series held on Wednesdays at noon in the quad of the University Student Union.
 Nationally known musical artists and bands have performed there, including Bone Thugs-n-Harmony and Red Hot Chili Peppers.

 Big Show

-The Associated Students has organized the Big Show, a concert where various musicians perform on the Oviatt Lawn, since 2001.
-Each year, students vote on both the genre and the artists they want to see.
-This has resulted in a variety of performances throughout the years, with headliners like Jimmy Eat World, Common, Ne-Yo, Ludacris, Diplo, Afrojack, Laidback Luke, DVBBS, Big Sean, Tyga, Dillon Francis, Louis the Child, and ASAP Ferg.
+The Associated Students has organized the Big Show, a concert where various musicians perform on the Oviatt Lawn (also referred to as the University Library Lawn), since 2001.
+Headliners over the years have included Ne-Yo, Ludacris, Diplo, Afrojack, Big Sean, Tyga, Dillon Francis, Louis the Child, ASAP Ferg, Steve Aoki, Deorro, and Galantis.

+Swae Lee headlined the Fall 2026 edition of Big Show.